Integralist/Go-Requester/README.md

 I use http://getgb.io/ for handling dependencies.
 When using `gb vendor fetch <pkg>` it'll place dependencies into a `vendor` directory for you and thus allow `gb build all` to include them within your binary.
 So you gain a project specific workspace without affecting your global `$GOPATH`.

+> Note: typically you'd execute `go vendor fetch github.com/integralist/go-requester` to pull in all dependencies

+We `.gitignore` the `vendor/src` directory but we commit the `vendor/manifest` file (which acts as a dependency lockfile) and then when pulling this repo for the first time you'd need to execute `gb vendor restore`

 ## Compilation

 Use http://getgb.io/ again, this time `go build all`